 When requesting additional parts, it is critical to correctly identify the part(s) before placing your order.
 Our experienced sales staff will help you research the requirements of your system and its original manufacturer.
 These two key items are necessary for proper ordering.
 Providing digital photos, sale records, or any original documents for your system can greatly improve accuracy and efficiency in ordering your replacement parts.

-As all of Solar Innovations, Inc.’s products use glass, a breakage may occur.
-A tree limb may fall on a glass roof or a severe storm may break a window and when the glass break Solar Innovations, Inc. has replacement glass.
-All jobs completed by Solar are kept on record and so broken glass can easily be replaced.
+Should glass breakage occur, Solar Innovations, Inc. can replace the glass on your structure, regardless of how it was broken.
+All jobs completed by Solar are kept on record, so broken glass can easily be replaced.
 Products by other manufacturers can also be updated with new glass as long as dimensions and glass type are supplied.
 Using the highest quality glazing available in the industry today, Solar Innovations® is able to provide glass options with improved spacer technology at a competitive rate.
 The stainless steel spacer utilized in Solar Innovations, Inc.’s glazing options allows for minimal air leakage.

-When calling to discuss a problem to a Solar Innovations, Inc. unit, have digital photographs ready.
+Have digital photographs ready when calling to discuss a problem to a Solar Innovations, Inc. unit.
 Your sales representative will ask for them before we can accurately assist you.

 If you need help with any of our install, parts, or service options, please call 800-618-0669.

-Most structures that are delivered within a six hour radius of Pine Grove, PA are installed by Solar Innovations, Inc. own experienced install crews who are trained and dedicated to the installation of Solar’s products.
-If your installation is more than six hours from Pine Grove, PA, Solar Innovations, Inc. can partner with a dealer in your area depending on availability and who is ready and able to provide you with a high quality installation of your new Solar structure.
+Most structures that are delivered within a six hour radius of Pine Grove, PA are installed by Solar Innovations, Inc.’s own trained and experienced install crews.
+Solar Innovations, Inc. can partner with a dealer in your area if your installation is more than six hours away depending on availability.
 Another installation option is locating your own glazier or contractor.
 Crew supervisors may be available to oversee installations not completed by a Solar Innovations, Inc. installation crew.
 Please speak with a Solar Innovations, Inc. representative to learn more.

 Pre-installation Site Preparation

 Substrates are also vital when it comes to site preparation.
-All substrates that the unit will sit on, next to, or over, must be noted.
+All substrates the unit will sit on, next to, or over must be noted.
 Specific attachment and isolation requirements are needed for various materials.
-The use of pressure treated wood to square, plumb, and level a foundation is very common.
-Today, pressure treated woods contain copper which will have a reaction with aluminum.
-If the unit is sitting on masonry, there will also be a reaction.
+The use of pressure treated wood to square, plumb, and level a foundation is common.
+Pressure treated woods contain copper which will have a reaction with aluminum.
+There will also be a reaction if the unit is sitting on masonry.
 In both cases, plastic shims, an ice and water shield, or building paper will protect against any reaction with the metal.
-Proper fasteners must be used in both substrates; the manufacturer should be contacted for recommendations.
+Proper fasteners must be used in both substrates; contact the manufacturer for recommendations.

 Solar Innovations, Inc. will provide color matched interior and exterior flashing to tie the unit into the existing structure.
 Minimizing the exterior of flat sill flashing reduces the chance of damage during construction; also, ice and snow will not sit on the flashing.
-For perimeter wall flashing, determine the plane of jamb filler which is 3/8 of an inch from the unit’s overall width and height.
+Determine the plane of jamb filler which is 3/8 of an inch from the unit’s overall width and height for perimeter wall flashing.
 This will allow the flashing to be tied into the system utilizing compression of the glazing bar cap.
-In order to make certain everything is ready for installation, 72 hours prior to the start of installation, request site photos to verify that all preparatory work regarding pack outs, staging, and other items are completed.
-Generally this rule of thumb is for contractors, but frequently a homeowner will have their own contractor do the preparation work.
-An up to date photo can assist in any last minute issues prior to a crew arriving on the job site.
+Request site photos to verify that all preparatory work regarding pack outs, staging, and other items are completed 72 hours prior to the start of installation to assure everything is in order.
+This rule is generally for contractors, but frequently a homeowner will have their own contractor do the preparation work.
+An updated photo can assist in any last minute issues prior to a crew arriving on the job site.

-Cleaning the glass on structures, windows, and doors helps to keep the view through the glass clear and maintains the aesthetics of the structure; keeping the glass clean will also help to keep the aluminum clean by eliminating another outlet for dirt filled run-off to streak the finish.
-It is recommended that when you do clean glass, do so on a cloudy, or mild day; this minimizes streaking of the cleaning solution on the glass.
+Cleaning the glass on structures, windows, and doors helps keep the view clear and maintains the aesthetics of the structure; keeping the glass clean will also help keep the aluminum clean by eliminating another outlet for dirt filled run-off to streak the finish.
+It is recommended to clean the glass on a cloudy or mild day to minimize streaking.

 - 1 gallon of water